LiangliangNan/Easy3D/ReadMe.md

 found in the accompanying 'License' file.

 ### Citation
-If Easy3D is useful in your research/work, I would be grateful if you show your appreciation by citing it:
+If you use Easy3D in a scientific work, I kindly ask you to cite it:

 ```bibtex
 @misc{easy3d2018nan,